ABOUT Tweetsie Trail

 The Tweetsie Trail is a rails-to-trails project traversing the former East Tennessee & Western North Carolina Railroad right-of-way between Johnson City and Elizabethton.
 A gradual tread of packed rock, the 9.6-mile trail provides opportunities for walking, running, and biking in a beautiful, natural setting.
 The railroad was known as the “Tweetsie,” a reference to the sound of its steam whistles.

-The Tweetsie Trail begins at the corner of Alabama and Legion streets in Johnson City.
+The Tweetsie Trail begins at 116 Van Brocklin Way in Johnson City.
 This trailhead includes paved parking, benches, water fountains, a bike repair station, and a portable restroom.
 Overflow parking can be found nearby at the TVA Credit Union Ballpark or the large asphalt lot on the corner of East State of Franklin Road and Legion Street.
 The Tweetsie Trail extension runs to both lots and connects with sidewalks that run into downtown Johnson City.
 These lots are also in close proximity to Tannery Knobs, the City’s mountain bike park.
 The trail’s terminus is at the intersection of Stateline Road and Blue Ridge Drive.
 There is a small parking lot and portable restroom at the 9.4 mile marker.
 A portable restroom is also available at the Quarry Overlook near mile marker 3.

 OTHER TRAIL ACCESS